harvard-lts/drs2-judaica-update/README.md

   - Place input file(s) containing file IDs in `./io/judaica`
 - Run according to usage
   - `populate.py -i /app/io/judaica -o /app/io/ocfl-input -x /app/io/ocfl-paths`
-  - This will call `judaica.py` for each file in `io/judaica`.
-After the output has been created in `io/ocfl-input`, it will pass each output file to `ocflpaths.py`.
+  - `populate.py` will call `judaica.py` for each file in `io/judaica`.
+After the output
+  has been created in `io/ocfl-input`, it will pass each output file to `ocflpaths.py`.
   The final output of CSV files containg S3 paths will be written to `io/ocfl-paths` There is a configurable delay between calls, which defaults to 5 seconds.